McLeod's Daughters: Reception

 The first episode of McLeod's Daughters eventually debuted in August 2001 and proved to be a hit, attracting 1.89 million viewers.
 The first season was a success, attracting an average of 1.5 million viewers per episode in Australia.
 The show aired in New Zealand on TV2, one of TVNZ's free-to-air channels.
 The final season on TV2 began airing a month after Australia and eventually became 10 episodes in front of Australia until the finale.
 Reruns from season one are currently on Vibe in New Zealand, a channel aimed at women's programming.

 The second season of McLeod's Daughters was equally successful, being the third-most popular drama on Australian television.
 By 2003, the show was the most popular drama series on Australian television.
 Its popularity in Australia was highlighted when the show won four Logie Awards, including Lisa Chappell winning most popular female actor and Aaron Jeffery winning most popular actor, with the show itself winning most popular Australian drama series in 2004 and 2005.

 The show then began to decline in popularity and perceived quality.
 Cast turnover was high, and increasingly far-fetched stories were used to explain the sudden departure of formerly important characters, such as Rachael Carpani, who departed in 2007 and Aaron Jeffery, who left in 2008.
 In 2007, many viewers considered the show to have "jumped the shark", as the show had drifted into a new direction, that of a soap opera; at that point, the show began to experience low ratings.
 Jeffery commented to The Daily Telegraph that his desire to depart from the show was due to the new direction the show was taking, which he did not like.

 The 200th episode of McLeod's Daughters aired on 3 October 2007, with Hugh McLeod (Grace, Jasmine, and Regan's father) returning for this special event.
 An entirely different script was originally written when one of the original cast (speculated to be Bridie Carter) agreed to come back, but it was pulled at the last minute.
 Ratings for this episode were very poor by Australian standards, with only 1,008,000 viewers tuning in; the highest that season was 1,415,000 for episode 16.

 The eighth and final season began on 23 July 2008 with the episode 203, "Aftermath", but after two further episodes, Channel 9 pulled the show from its schedule due to extremely low ratings.
 The remaining episodes were eventually aired from December to January in a double-episode format, with the final two episodes ("Into the Valley of the Shadow" and "The Long Paddock") airing on 31 January 2009 with original cast members returning for the special event.

+In May 2020, McLeod's Daughters was voted the number one show during the "Great Australian Binge".